ibanez-comvex/digima-design-system/docs/patterns/timeline.md

 When an activity is created and the timeline need to be updated to display the newly added activity, a message should be displayed at the button of the timline letting users know that they need to refresh the timeline.
-{% include images.html name="behaviour-scrolling-filtering" %}
+{% include images.html name="behaviour-refresh" %}

 ---